ouonline/lua-postgresql/README.md

 * `result:recordlist()`

-    - Returns an iteration closure function which can be used in the `for ... in ...` form. `nil` is returned if error occurs.
+    - Returns an iteration closure function which can be used in the `for ... in` form. `nil` is returned if error occurs.
 Each record returned by the iterator function is an array containing values corresponding to the fieldname list which is the result of `result:fieldnamelist()`.

 See `luapgsql-demo.lua` for more details.